Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Cobia and slices of Cobia on the plate

-Cobia is a fish with a bulging lower jaw and flat head.
+Cobia is a white fish with a bulging lower jaw and flat head.
 It is colored dark brown with a white belly.
 The fish has a dark stripe that stretches from its eye to its tail.
 It can reach up to 78 inches in length.

 Some people compare the flavor of cobia to that of tilapia.
-It’s a fair comparison although I find the meat of cobia slightly sweeter and milder than tilapia.
+It’s a fair comparison, although I find the meat of cobia slightly sweeter and milder than tilapia.

 One glaring similarity between cobia and tilapia is that overcooking them can lead to dry and tough meat.